apache/spark/docs/running-on-yarn.md

 ## Launch spark application with yarn-client mode.

 With yarn-client mode, the application will be launched locally.
 Just like running application or spark-shell on Local / Mesos / Standalone mode.
 The launch method is also the similar with them, just make sure that when you need to specify a master url, use "yarn-client" instead.
-And you also need to export the env value for SPARK_JAR and SPARK_YARN_APP_JAR
+And you also need to export the env value for SPARK_JAR and SPARK_YARN_APP_JAR.
+If you are using spark-shell with secure HDFS you also need to export SPARK_YARN_MODE=true.

 Configuration in yarn-client mode: